Table of contents

 Step 3: Exploit the service

-The only constraint we have on your attack is that it must send a very small number of packets compared to the impact it will have on the network.
+The only constraint we have on your attack is that it must send few packets compared to the impact it will have on the network.
 We refer to such attacker at amplification attacks.

 Feel free to use any programming language you find easier for you, we don’t have much a performance constraint in this case.